-The optimal drying chamber temperature range for tomato drying is 40°C- 80.1°C(Amin et.
+The optimal drying chamber temperature range for tomato drying is 40°C-80.1°C (Amin et.
 Al.,2011).
 Results from Tables 1 and 2 and Figures1 and 2 shows the temperature in the drying chamber reached a maximum value of 63.1°C and 68.8°C at 13:00hrs.
 This value shows the dryer's performance as a consequence of weather conditions of Kano University of Science and Technology, Wudil.
 The recorded temperature after sunrise indicates that, the drying chamber temperature is comparable to the optimal drying chamber temperature range.

 The relative humidity of the drying chamber is the amount of moisture content of the air within the drying chamber at a given time.
 It depends on dew point and temperature.
 The optimal drying chamber relative humidity range for tomato drying is 20% - 60% (Amin et.
 Al., 2011).
 From our results in table 1 and Figure 2, the relative humidity in the drying chamber reached a minimum value of 25% and 25% at 16:00hrs.
 Hence, the drying chamber relative humidity fall within the optimal drying chamber relative humidity range.
 The capacity of the dryer is 0.1kg and 0.121kg of products per tray.
 The experimental results show that while the relative humidity in the dryer was adequate for tomato drying, the temperature in the drying chamber was risen up to the optimal limit.
 This is due to relatively low humidity in the ambient.
-These to fex perimental data for the studying the drying of tomatos lices we reperformed on 13 thmay, 2019, the solution of the studying the solution of the studying the solution of the solutionarradiation intensity was shown in figure 4 the maximum values of solar radiation intensity were 197.3 and 197, the average of the solar radiation intensity were solar radiation intensity were solar radiation intensity were solar radiation in the solar radiation intensity were solar radiation in the solar radiation invalueofsolarradiationintensitywere180.3respectively.themaximumvaluesofsolarradiationintensityatonedayoccurr edat 1: 00 and 2: 00 respectively. the solar radiation intensity increased gradually to the maximum values and decreased during the solar radiation of the solngperiodofthedryingexperiment.
+The set of experimental data for the studying the drying of tomato slices were performed on 13th may, 2019, the solar radiation intensity was shown in figure 4 the maximum values of solar radiation intensity were 180.3 respectively. the maximum values of solar radiation intensity at one day occurred at 1:00 and 2:00 respectively. the solar radiation intensity increased gradually to the maximum values and decreased during period of the drying experiment.